MetaMask/metamask-docs/docs/guide/provider-migration.md

 ### Handling the Removal of `ethereum.publicConfigStore`

-How to handle this change depends on how you use it.
+How to handle this change depends on if and how you use the `publicConfigStore`.
 We have seen examples of listening for provider state changes the `publicConfigStore` `data` event, and accessing the `publicConfigStore` internal state directly.

 We recommend that you search your code and its dependencies for references to `publicConfigStore`.
 If you find any references, you should understand what it's being used for, and migrate to [one of the recommended provider APIs](./ethereum-provider.html#using-the-provider) instead.
+If you don't find any references, you should not be affected by this change.

-Although it is possible that your dependencies use the `publicConfigStore`, we have confirmed that the latest versions of the following common libraries do not:
+Although it is possible that your dependencies use the `publicConfigStore`, we have confirmed that the latest versions of the following common libraries will not be affected by this change:

 - `ethers`
-- `web3` (a.k.a. web3.js)
+- `web3` (web3.js)

 ## Replacing `window.web3`